 Chester Comprehensive Plan, Zoning and new proposed Community Preservation Plan (CPP)

-Town Board proposes a Community Preservation Plan and Local Law for establishing a fund to protect open spaces, historic and natural resources and preserve farmland.
-Associated documents should be posted on the Town's website shortly and/or can be viewed at Town Hall upon request.
+Town Board drafts a Community Preservation Plan to protect open spaces, historic and natural resources and preserve farmland.
+Associated documents should be posted on the Town's website and/or can be viewed at Town Hall upon request.

 Additional agendas and minutes: here.